23rd.: When We All Pray

 Since, no specific leader’s name was mentioned, it can be taken that most of the Reubenites were praying.

-In reality it is an example of corporate wide prayer.
+In reality, this is an example of corporate wide prayer.

 Return to Home“Commit thy way unto the Lord, trust also in him, and he shall bring it to pass.”
 (Ps.
 37:5)